oren/oren.github.io/strategy/workshop/powerpoint/index.md

 ---

+## 1. Imagine your team celebrates a successful year

+Set up a 45 minutes session with your team and together imagine a celebration that everyone is part of.
+Write down who is there, what are they celebrating, how do they feel, when is it happening, and why are they there.
+You can start the session in 5 minutes meditation.

+At the end of the session, write down a shared celebration that everyone on the team is part of and share it with other teams.
+Congrats!
+You just created a shared true north for the team.

+---

-## 1. Write down a customer, need, and dependency
+## 2. Write down a customer, need, and dependency

 Steps:
 1. write down name of a customer.